A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Workload-Adjustable Transceiver Design

 \textit{2) Semantic-generation module:}

-The semantic generation modules in Fig. \ref{encoderdecoder} is based on the denoising diffusion implicit models (DDIMs), consisting of the diffusion process and the reverse diffusion process \cite{song2020denoising}.

-As shown in Fig. \ref{UNet}, the diffusion process is a fixed (or predefined) forward diffusion process, which is denoted as $q(z_{t}|z_{t-1})$.
-In the diffusion process, a scheduler gradually adds Gaussian noise at each time step $t \in [0,T]$, until the initial semantic information of an image $z_{0}$ becomes pure noise $z_{\scriptscriptstyle T}$.
-Basically, each new image at time step $t$ is drawn from a conditional Gaussian distribution as
+The semantic generation modules in Fig. \ref{encoderdecoder} is based on the denoising diffusion probabilistic models (DDPMs), consisting of the diffusion process and the reverse diffusion process \cite{ho2020denoising}.
+As shown in Fig. \ref{UNet}, the diffusion process is a fixed (or predefined) forward diffusion process, which is denoted as $q(\mathbf{z}_{t}|\mathbf{z}_{t-1})$.
+In the diffusion process, a scheduler gradually adds Gaussian noise at each time step $t \in [0,T]$, until the initial semantic information of an image $\mathbf{z}_{0}$ becomes pure noise $\mathbf{z}_{\scriptscriptstyle T}$, where $\mathbf{z}_{t} \in \mathbb{R}^{d_{h}\times d_{w}\times d_{c}}$.
+Therefore, the diffusion process is

-where $0<\beta_{1}<\beta_{2}<\cdots<\beta_{\scriptscriptstyle T}<1$ is a known variance schedule with time-related constants, and $\epsilon\sim {\cal N}(0,I)$ is the added Gaussian noise with an identity matrix $I$.
+where $0<\beta_{1}<\beta_{2}<\cdots<\beta_{\scriptscriptstyle T}<1$ is a known variance schedule with time-related constants, and $\bm{\epsilon}\sim {\cal N}(0,\bm{I}), \bm{\epsilon}\in \mathbb{R}^{d_{h}\times d_{w}\times d_{c}}$ is the added Gaussian noise with an identity matrix $\bm{I}$.

-Meanwhile, the reverse diffusion process in Fig. \ref{UNet} is a denoising process which is represented as $p(z_{t-1}|z_{t})$.
-In this process, a neural network, i.e., UNet \cite{ronneberger2015u}, is trained to learn the conditional probability distribution $p_{\theta}(z_{t-1}|z_{t},z_{\scriptscriptstyle t\!e\!x\!t})$ and gradually denoise the semantic information according to text semantic starting from pure noise until it ends up with the semantic information of an actual image.
-Here, $\theta$ is the learnable parameters of the UNet, text guidance is implemented by concatenating the text embedding to the key-value pairs of each self-attention layer in the UNet \cite{rombach2022high}.
+Meanwhile, the reverse diffusion process in Fig. \ref{UNet} is a denoising process which is represented as $p(\mathbf{z}_{t-1}|\mathbf{z}_{t})$.
+In this process, a neural network, i.e., UNet \cite{ronneberger2015u}, is trained to learn the conditional probability distribution $p_{\bm{\theta}}(\mathbf{z}_{t-1}|\mathbf{z}_{t},\mathbf{z}_{\scriptscriptstyle t\!e\!x\!t})$ and gradually denoise the semantic information according to text semantic starting from pure noise until it ends up with the semantic information of an actual image.
+Here, $\bm{\theta}$ is the learnable parameters of the UNet, text guidance is implemented by concatenating the text embedding to the key-value pairs of each self-attention layer in the UNet \cite{rombach2022high}.
 Accordingly, the reverse diffusion process is

-where $\epsilon_{\theta}$ is the UNet predicted noise, $\alpha_{t}=1-\beta_{t}$ is a known constant of step $t$, $\dot{\alpha_{t}}=\prod_{i=1}^{t} \alpha_{i}$ is a cumulative product of $\alpha_{t}$, $\bar{\sigma}_{t}$ is a time dependent constant of step $t$, and $\tilde{\epsilon} \sim {\cal N}(0,I)$ is the random normal Gaussian noise.
+where $\bm{\epsilon}_{\bm{\theta}}$ is the UNet predicted noise, $\alpha_{t}=1-\beta_{t}$ is a known constant of step $t$, $\dot{\alpha_{t}}=\prod_{i=1}^{t} \alpha_{i}$ is a cumulative product of $\alpha_{t}$, $\bar{\sigma}_{t}$ is a time dependent constant of step $t$, and $\tilde{\bm{\epsilon}} \sim {\cal N}(0,\bm{I})$ is the random normal Gaussian noise.